junxit/us-congress-bills-116/bill.md

 ## § 1.
 Authorization to establish commemorative work

-- **(a)** *In General* The Every Word We Utter Monument may establish a commemorative work on Federal land in the District of Columbia and its environs to commemorate the passage of the 19th Amendment to the Constitution, which gave women the right to vote.
+- **(a)** *In General* The Every Word We Utter Monument may establish a commemorative work on Federal land in the District of Columbia and its environs to commemorate the women's suffrage movement and the passage of the 19th Amendment to the Constitution, which gave women the right to vote.
 - **(b)** *Compliance With Standards For Commemorative Works* The establishment of the commemorative work under this section shall be in accordance with chapter 89 of title 40, United States Code (commonly known as the “Commemorative Works Act”).
 - **(c)** *Prohibition on the use of federal funds*
   - **(1)** *In general* Federal funds may not be used to pay any expense of the establishment of the commemorative work under this section.